edmundhung/conform/docs/intent-button.md

 }
 ```

-## Triggering a command
+## Triggering an intent

-Sometimes, it could be useful to trigger a command without requiring users to click on the command button.
-We can do this by capturing the button element with `useRef` and triggering the command with `.click()`
+Sometimes, it could be useful to trigger an intent without requiring users to click on the intent button.
+We can do this by capturing the button element with `useRef` and triggering the intent with `.click()`

 ```tsx
 import { useForm, useFieldList, conform, list } from '@conform-to/react';